vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/config/frontmatter/info.md

 - Required: No

 Show the author of the current page.
-If you don’t fill it, you will fall back to the default author.
+If you don't fill it, you will fall back to the default author.

 ::: tip